 Corruption in the global construction industry is a huge economic burden estimated to approach $500 billion dollars annually.
 It occurs in every country regardless of the form of government, the level of development, or geographic location.
 ASCE is raising awareness of the real costs of corruption by being a catalyst for cooperation by being a catalyst for cooperation and action by engineers worldwide.

-Signing the Engineer's Charter shows your commitment to developing actions that will lead to zero tolerance for bribery, fraud, and corruption in engineering and construction.
+Signing the Engineer's Charter represents your personal pledge to develop actions that will demonstrate zero tolerance for bribery, fraud, and corruption in engineering and construction.
 To add your name to the list of signatories: